 Deceptive marketing tactics include using euphemisms like “coordination fee” and “administrative fee” to mask percentage-based charges disclosed only at closing

-Many California Flat Fee MLS Providers Hide Costly Backend Fees
+Many Arizona Flat Fee MLS Providers Hide Costly Backend Fees

-The flat fee MLS industry in California suffers from widespread pricing opacity.
+The flat fee MLS industry in Arizona suffers from widespread pricing opacity.
 Providers advertise low upfront costs while burying substantial backend charges in fine print or contract terms.
-These hidden fees transform what appears to be a $99-$500 flat fee into costs reaching $12,000+ on California’s median-priced homes.
+These hidden fees transform what appears to be a $99-$500 flat fee into costs reaching $12,000+ on Arizona’s median-priced homes.

-The Hidden Fee Problem Plaguing California’s Flat Fee Market
+The Hidden Fee Problem Plaguing Arizona’s Flat Fee Market

 1. Closing Percentage Fees (0.1% to 1.25% of Sale Price)